pjotrp/deploy/README.md

 this stage I have started using deploy for machine management.
 Cfruby is being phased out.

+# Sheepdog

+Sheepdog is a tool for monitoring services.
+The idea is simple: use a wrapper script to capture output of, for example, a backup run.
+On error push a message out into a queue.
+By default we use redis, but syslog and others may also be used.
+The advantage of redis is that it is not host bound and easy to query.

+    ./bin/sheepdog_run.rb -v -c 'echo "HELLO WORLD"'

+We host a reference implementation here.

 # License

 This software is published under the MIT license.